dgraph-io/dgraph/wiki/content/enterprise-features/index.md

 dgraph acl -a localhost:9080 mod -u groot --new_password
 ```
 Now type in the password for the groot account, which is the superuser that has access to everything.
 The default password is `password`.
 `groot` is part of a special group called `guardians`.
 Members of `guardians` group will have access to everything.
-We can add more users
+You can add more users
 to this group if required.
 2. Create a regular user
 ```bash